Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Related Work

+\textbf{Event-based vision} applications have witnessed a substantial increase in recent years, including camera pose estimation~\cite{gallego2017event}, feature tracking~\cite{gehrig2018asynchronous}, optical flow~\cite{hagenaars2021self}, multi-view stereo~\cite{zhang2022discrete}, and pose estimation~\cite{rudnev2021eventhands}, motion deblurring~\cite{sun2022event}, image restoration and super-resolution~\cite{wang2020eventsr}, image classification~\cite{fang2021deep}, object recognition~\cite{kim2022ev} and tracking~\cite{zhang2021object,zhang2022spiking}, semantic segmentation~\cite{sun2022ess}, events from and to video~\cite{gehrig2019end,gehrig2020video}, depth estimation~\cite{zhang2022spikedepth}, among others.
+Specifically, recent research~\cite{shi2024identify} investigates the optical characteristics and event-triggering mechanisms of various light interference patterns and introduces an event-based removal method to eliminate interference signals in event streams across both static and dynamic scenes.
+Another work~\cite{liu2024event} presents an event-driven monocular depth estimator with recurrent transformers, integrating a recursive mechanism to exploit the rich temporal information embedded in event data.
+Unlike these ANN-based approaches, we propose an efficient SNN-based transformer that fully capitalizes on the inherent sparsity of the input events.

-\textbf{Event-based vision} applications have witnessed a substantial increase in recent years.
-As for human pose tracking, DHP19~\cite{calabrese2019dhp19} is perhaps the first effort in engaging event camera for human 2D pose estimation using CNNs.
+As for human pose estimation, DHP19~\cite{calabrese2019dhp19} is perhaps the first effort in engaging CNNs for event camera based human pose estimation.
 EventCap~\cite{xu2020eventcap} aims to capture 3D motions from both events and gray-scale images provided by an event camera.
-It starts with a pre-trained CNN-based 3D pose estimation module that takes a sequence of low-frequency gray-scale images as input; the estimated poses are then used as the initial state to infill the intermediate poses for high-frequency motion capture with the constraint of detected event trajectories by~\cite{gehrig2018asynchronous}.
+This work starts with a pre-trained CNN-based 3D pose estimation module that takes a sequence of low-frequency gray-scale images as input; the estimated poses are then used as the initial state to infill the intermediate poses for high-frequency motion capture with the constraint of detected event trajectories by~\cite{gehrig2018asynchronous} and the silhouette information gathered from the events.
 These methods, however, require full access to the corresponding gray-scale images as co-input.
-EventHPE~\cite{zou2021eventhpe} reduces this demand by the milder requirement of only a single gray-scale image of the starting pose.
-In doing so, a dedicated CNNs module is trained to infer optical flow by self-supervised learning, which is used alongside with the input event stream to reconstruct the 3D full-body shapes.
-Compared with these existing efforts~\cite{xu2020eventcap,zou2021eventhpe}, our approach requires only the events as input, where a novel SNN-based framework is utilized to produce better shape reconstruction results with much less computation footprint.
+EventHPE~\cite{zou2021eventhpe} reduces this demand by the milder need of only a single gray-scale image of the starting pose.
+To do this, a dedicated CNN module is trained to infer optical flow by self-supervised learning, which is used alongside with an event stream as input to track 3D poses.
+Compared with these existing efforts~\cite{xu2020eventcap,zou2021eventhpe}, our approach requires only the events as input, where a novel SNN-based framework is introduced for developing a highly efficient system.